-The Park Authority is committed to supporting young people into employment and has formally adopted a youth employment strategy.
-In January 2022, we also signed up to the Young Person's Guarantee, through which we have committed to creating and supporting a variety of opportunities for young people who are trying to establish their careers.
-The support we have provided in the last 12 months includes:
+The Park Authority is committed to supporting young people into employment and has formally adopted a Youth Employment Strategy. in January 2022, we also signed up to the Young Person's Guarantee Home | Young Persons guarantee, through which we have committed to creating and supporting a variety of opportunities for young people who are trying to establish their careers.
+The support we have provided in the last 12 months includes:-

-- a) We have hosted two graduate trainee accountant posts both contracts last for a period of more than 12 months. - b) We have hosted several internships, including a six month Cairngorms Nature Big Weekend intern and a four month digital content intern.
-We plan to support another two internships in the visitor experience team over the coming year. - c) We have supported careers events at the local secondary schools, aimed at informing young peoples' subject choices for potential career options. - d) We have hosted four young school students on work experience placements, one of them working with our information technology (IT) team one afternoon per week throughout term time. - e) We have supported two young staff members to do the Young Scotland Programme, which is a residential, week-long course aimed at enhancing communication skills, inspiring confidence and broadening the intellectual horizons of people in the early years of their careers.
+- a) We have hosted two Graduate Trainee Accountant posts both contracts last for a period of more than 12 months. - b) We have hosted several internships, including a 6-month Cairngorms Nature Big Weekend Intern, and a 4-month Digital Content Intern.
+We plan to support another two internships in the Visitor Experience team over the coming year. - c) We have supported Careers events at the local secondary schools, aimed at informing young peoples' subject choices for potential career options. - d) We have hosted 4 young school students on Work Experience placements, one of them working with our IT team one afternoon per week throughout term time. - e) We have supported two young staff members to do the Young Scotland Programme, which is a residential, week-long course aimed at enhancing communication skills, inspiring confidence and broadening the intellectual horizons of people in the early years of their careers - f) We employed 4 Trainee Rangers in 2022.
+In addition to getting experience in Rangering skills, they also get training on transferable skills to enhance their employability.
+One of last years Trainee Rangers has been recruited into the one of the Seasonal Ranger posts this year.
+In 2021, we hosted 4 Trainee Rangers through the Kickstart programme.
+2 of the 4 returned in 2022 as Seasonal Rangers.
+The opportunity to be a trainee ranger is a key career pipeline to the Ranger Service.